IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/democratize.md

-12. Add a new tile, SevOne -> REST v3 -> Metadata -> Metadata Plugins (POST)
+12. Add a new building block, SevOne -> REST v3 -> Metadata -> Metadata Plugins (POST)

-13. Change name of the tile to Find_Plugin
+13. Change name of the building block to Find_Plugin

-14. Click on the tile to open the right hand side panel and complete it with these options:
+14. Click on the building block to open the right hand side panel and complete it with these options:

 	a. authKey: $NMSCredentials